DanielGordon1/recipe_roundabout/README.md

 #### TODO
 Points of interest:
 - Make sure the search results are more relevant based on keywords, less fuzzy.
+  - More relevant - added weight to title - why does pita bread yield Peppy's Pita Bread as a first result, and not Pita Bread, which is a direct hit.

+  - Less fuzzy - added weight to title
 - Make sure the search is not too strict.
+  - Not sure about this; should adding more terms yield more results?
+    - flour salt buttermilk pickle juice lard bacon eggs
 - Check use of indexes / preload data / cache data

 Sofia comments / questions:
   - How to make sure the application can handle more load?
+  Pagination
+  Caching (redis)
+  ElasticSearch (or even algolia)
+  Query Tuning

 Email questions / answers